 In addition, with gCADPlus it is possible to:

 - Utilize an extensive symbol library – choosing from hundreds of softscape and hardscape symbols

-- Create landscape design plans in any size sheet at any scale.
-Automate the production of plant schedules.
-Plans can include plants, paving stones, ground cover grass, mulching and more for a quantity takeoff.
+- Create landscape design plans on any size sheet at any scale.
+Plans can include plants, paving stones, ground cover grass, mulching and more for a quantity take-off.